Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Making handbag is a great way to use some old cards that can't be used for playing.
 This is a guide about playing card handbag.

 Today I decided to clean out my "junk drawer" and I came across a deck of cards.
 When checking them out, I realized that the Queen of Hearts was missing so decided to toss them out.
-Then I did a second thinking about that and decided to keep them as I can use them for flash cards for my grand kids when I sit them and help them to learn their numbers.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.